 The research compares regional rail performance across investment, growth and passenger satisfaction.

-Meanwhile, more details of investment in the five Welsh rail stations, including £17m from the European Regional Development Fund (ERDF), have been revealed by Transport Minister Edwina Hart.'Pleasant experience'
+Meanwhile, more details of investment in the five Welsh rail stations, including £17m from the European Regional Development Fund (ERDF), have been revealed by Transport Minister Edwina Hart.

 The money will be used to improve customer facilities, access, capacity and park and ride spaces.

 The report found networks in London, the north west and the west Midlands performed better while Wales, the north east and the east of England were at the other end of the scale.

 Consultants Credo looked at areas like how many people used services, their quality, and how accessible they were.

 Credo director Matt Lovering said: "The comparison between Scotland and Wales is stark, with devolved management of services in Scotland delivering significantly better results than the equivalent in Wales."